slbrtg/java-wildlife-tracker/README.md

 * Added an abstract class for the Animal and EndangeredAnimal to extend from.

+* Added a timestamp to the sightings table for when the animal was last seen

 ### Setup

 To create the necessary databases, launch postgres, then psql, and run the following commands: